 James Gendron is the author of Sexual Boat (Sex Boats) and the chapbook Money Poems.
 He was born in Portland, Maine, and lives in Portland, Oregon, where he teaches writing at Portland State University.

 Jonathan Hill is a cartoonist and illustrator.
-His first graphic novel, Americus, a collaboration with MK Reed, has garnered a handful of accolades including YALSA 2012 Best Graphic Novel for Teens Nominee, ABC New Voices 2011 Title, Graphic Novel Reporter Best of 2011, and the 2012 Carla Cohen Free Speech Award.
+His first graphic novel, Americus, a collaboration with MK Reed, garnered accolades including YALSA 2012 Best Graphic Novel for Teens Nominee, ABC New Voices 2011 Title, Graphic Novel Reporter Best of 2011, and the 2012 Carla Cohen Free Speech Award.
 He currently freelances, teaches comics classes at the Oregon College of Art and Craft, and is working on two new graphic novels and a children’s book.